CyVerse-learning-materials/foss/03_managing_data.rst

            - Variety: How many different data types (raw files? databases?)

-          A forth V (Veracity) captures the need to make decisions about data processing (i.e., separating low- and high-quality data)
+          A fourth V (Veracity) captures the need to make decisions about data processing (i.e., separating low- and high-quality data)

      3. What is your strategy for storing and backing up your data?